-For some premises this will result in no control on design, layout or operating times in the pavement café area; this is particularly important where there have been problems with disorder.
+For some premises this will result in no control on design, layout, operating times or control over alcohol consumption in the pavement café area; this is particularly important where there have been problems with disorder.
 This will lead to confusion and claims of unfairness for those affected.
 Conversely, premises with a Pavement Café Licence can allow patrons to consume alcohol without them breaching the Alcohol Bye-Laws whereas the premises that cannot be licensed because of the land issue will not be exempt from complying with the Alcohol Bye-Laws.

 It is worth noting that in the Street Trading Act (N.I.)
 2001, on which the Bill is modelled, there is a different definition of a public place.
-It is suggested that this definition should be considered as a more appropriate definition to adopt as it would deal with all of the above problems.
+It is suggested that this definition should be considered as it would have deal with all of the above problems.
 An extract of the Street Trading Act is provided for clarity: